circonus/irondb-docs/api/extension-caql.md

 * `period` : The period, in seconds, for which to get data rollups.

-* `_timeout` : Spefify a timeout for CAQL processing in seconds.
+* `_timeout` : Specify a timeout for CAQL processing in seconds.
 Optional.
 Default = 4.5.

 * `preview` : Boolean parameter ("true"/"false") that enables CAQL preview mode.
 In preview mode caql processing will be faster but results will only be approximated.
 Optional.
 Default = false.